I would like to extend a warm welcome to my website.

-If you are feeling emotionally shaken because your relationship or marriage is ending, talking to someone at this difficult time may help you see a way through the challenges you are facing.
+If you are feeling emotionally shaken because your relationship or marriage is struggling, talking to someone at this difficult time may help you see a way through the challenges you are facing.

-Please click here if you are going through divorce or separation and would like to see how counselling could help you.
+Please click here if you are going through relationship difficulties and would like to see how counselling could help you.

 ~ ACCESSING MY SERVICES ~